Investment Property Loans: Buy, Rehab, Flip or Keep

 Private Funds (Friends & Family)

-Borrowing privately from friends and family is the holy grail of funding for landlords and real estate investors.
+Private lenders for investment properties (or borrowing privately from friends and family) are the holy grail of funding for landlords and real estate investors.

 It requires experience, trust, and confidence.
 That takes time, and it requires a proven track record of success.

 Pros: You negotiate your own pricing and terms.
-That means it could be cheaper than other landlord loans, and you have the ultimate flexibility.
+That means it could be cheaper than other investment property loans, and you have the ultimate flexibility.

 Private funds can also be as fast and flexible as you can raise it!